mspnp/performance-optimization/ChattyIO/docs/ChattyIO.md

 The system should spend less time performing I/O, and contention for I/O resources should be decreased.
 This should manifest itself as an improvement in response time and throughput in an application.
 However, you should ensure that each request only fetches the data that is likely to be required.
 Making requests that are far too big can be as damaging for performance as making lots of small requests; avoid retrieving data speculatively.
 For more information, see the [Retrieving Too Much Data][retrieving-too-much-data] anti-pattern.

-Performing load-testing against the Chatty I/O sample application by using the `chunky` API yields the following results:
+Performing load-testing against the Chatty I/O sample application by using the `chunky` API generated the following results:

 ![Key indicators load-test results for the Chunky API in the Chatty I/O sample application][key-indicators-chunky-io]

-This load-test was performed on the same deployment and using the same simulated workload of 500 concurrent users as before.
-This time the graph shows much lower latency; discounting the errors at the end, each request takes between 7 and 8 seconds on average.
-A user querying the product catalog to find the details of products in a specified subcategory will now wait for less than 10 seconds to see the results.
+This load-test was performed on the same deployment and using the same simulated step workload of up to 1000 concurrent users as before.
+This time the graph shows much lower latency; the average request time at 1000 users is between 5 and 6 seconds.
+A user querying the product catalog to find the details of products in a specified subcategory will now wait for significantly less than 10 seconds to see the results compared to nearly a minute in the earlier tests.

 For comparison purposes, the following image shows the SQL load generated by the load-test.
 This information was captured by using the New Relic Azure Cloud Database plugin.
 This time, the peak volume of read requests was approximately 8100 per second.
 The Successful Connections graph to the right indicates that the database was handling 101 connections per minute for much of the time.
 These figures imply that each connection was responsible for making 80 read requests on average, compared to 156 read requests for the earlier load-test: